Dataquay::PropertyObject Class Reference

 Detailed Description

-Helper class for managing properties of an object URI -- that is, triples that share a common subject and possibly a common prefix for the predicate, and that are unique (having a one-to-one relationship between (subject,predicate) and object).
+PropertyObject is a helper class for managing RDF properties of an object URI – that is, triples that share a common subject and possibly a common prefix for the predicate, and that have only one value for each subject-predicate combination.

-This class provides set and get methods that act directly upon the backing datastore, with (optional but recommended) transaction support.
+This could be of use in situations where properties of a single object URI are referred to often.
+This class provides set and get methods that act directly upon the backing datastore, optionally using a transaction.
 See CacheingPropertyObject for a cacheing alternative.

 PropertyObject is constructed using a "property prefix" (a string) and "my URI" (a URI).
 The URI is used by the property object as the subject for all RDF triples.